roura356a/csk/intl.en-US/User Guide for Kubernetes Clusters/Auto Scaling/Auto scaling of nodes.md

     3. Select the **I agree with Auto Scaling Agreement of Service** check box and click **Enable Now**.

-    4. On the Activated page, click **Console** to go to the ESS console.
+    4. On the Activated page, click **Console** to log on to the ESS console.

-    5. Click **Go to Authorize** to go to the Cloud Resource Access Authorization page, and then authorize ESS to access other cloud resources.
+    5. Click **Go to Authorize** to go to the Cloud Resource Access Authorization page.
+Then, authorize ESS to access other cloud resources.

-    6. Click **Agree to Authorization**.
+    6. Click **Confirm Authorization Policy**.

     If the authorization is successful, you are redirected to the ESS console.
-Close the page and [assign the RAM role](#step_dkz_59w_xec).
+Close the page and [modify the permissions of the worker RAM role](#step_dkz_59w_xec).

-2. Assign the RAM role.
+2. Modify the permissions of the worker RAM role.

-    1. Click the second hyperlink in the dialog box to go to the **RAM** console.
+    1. Click the second hyperlink in the dialog box to go to the **RAM Roles** page.

         ![](https://static-aliyun-doc.oss-accelerate.aliyuncs.com/assets/img/en-US/8285268951/p11261.png)

         **Note:** You must log on to the RAM console by using an Alibaba Cloud account.

-    2. Click the **Permissions** tab and click the name of the policy that you want to manage.
+    2. On the **Permissions** tab, click the name of the policy assigned to the RAM role.
 The details page of the policy appears.

         ![](https://static-aliyun-doc.oss-accelerate.aliyuncs.com/assets/img/en-US/8285268951/p11193.png)